 THE POSITIVE: First, the art is great and very easy to look at; expressions are spot-on and coloring is professional.
 Second, the artist, Shinga, is an incredibly good speller, which makes me want to send her presents and praise her; none of those frequent typos and sloppy sentences here, guys--I think I only saw one the whole time I was reading!
 But lastly, the characters and content are so readable and enjoyable!
 Nothing is safe: The comic makes fun of geeks, Twilight, dating, girl life, bad movies, and probably your mom.

 THE POSITIVE: The comic has found a pretty good balance between humor and story.
 Everyone's got a history, and you're interested to see how it plays out.
-Religion, alternative sexuality, movie philosophy, and relationships are discussed surprisingly fairly without too much obvious bias from the author.
+Religion, queer identity, movie philosophy, and relationships are discussed surprisingly fairly without too much obvious bias from the author.
 And I have to say I'm very pleased with the editing skills; it's not sloppy writing at all, spelling-and-grammar-wise.
 As for the art, it's a little minimalist but very complete--full backgrounds with detail, readable expressions, recognizable characters, FULL COLOR.
 (I'm especially impressed by the fact that real movie posters often line the hallways, helping to date the issues and add realism.)
-The artist also has a very nice, complete, easily navigated Web site.
+The artist also has a very nice, complete, easily navigated website.

 THE NEGATIVE: The day-to-day life thing does get a little bit tiring once in a while--people do mope and not actually figure anything out and leave things unresolved quite a lot (though that's kind of true-to-life in a way), and as a person who doesn't watch a lot of movies I don't get MOST of their movie-related references and jokes.
 (I think those aspects of it are for the "movie people," and that's fine and dandy; never said my "negative" listings were objective!)
 I had trouble sometimes keeping up with all the histories and relationships of the full (large) cast, though the author does try to link references to previous strips to help you remember why this might be happening.
 It's not bad; it's just kinda confusing sometimes.